cdcollab/springone-tour-tce-workshop/README.md

 1. Installing prerequisites
 2. Creating a local cluster on Docker using Tanzu Community Edition
 3. Installing Application Toolkit on the cluster
-4. Running an example Software Supply Chain using Cartographer to move a developer workload from source to deployment.
+4. Running an example software supply chain using Cartographer to move a developer workload from source to deployment.
   The chain uses:
    1. Fluxcd - to poll for new source code commits
    2. kpack - to build and publish container images
    3. Harbor - to store and scan container images